simpleanalytics/docs/_docs/10_general/01_introduction.md

 permalink: /
 ---

-In this documentation you will find most of our features explained and find instructions on how to enable certain features.
+Welcome to the Simple Analytics documentation!
+Here you will find detailed information on our features and how to customize them.

-If you think there is something missing, [please let us know](https://simpleanalytics.com/feedback?ref={{ site.hostname }}).
-If you're curious about our upcoming features you should check out our [roadmap](https://simpleanalytics.com/roadmap?ref={{ site.hostname }}).
+[Please let us know](https://simpleanalytics.com/feedback?ref={{ site.hostname }}) if you think we're missing something.
+If you're curious about our upcoming features, you should check out our [roadmap](https://simpleanalytics.com/roadmap?ref={{ site.hostname }}).

 > Are you looking for our embed script?
 Go to [how to add our script](/script).